I had a reader question come in asking about setter training. The coach asked:

 Not all of these attributes are ones we coaches can pick up on right away, of course.
 It’s easy to see the physical attributes through observation in drills and the like.
 The mental and leadership aspects take a bit more time to assess, however.
 Still, we need to make the effort as best we can, not just to find good setting prospects, but also to identify developmental needs in the setters we’re looking to bring along.

 These are just some of my own thoughts.
 I’d love to hear others’ views.
-In terms of specific areas.
-Here’s what I look at for setters in terms of target position, hand placement, weight transfer, and pushing the ball out.

 6 Steps to Better Practices - Free Guide